eurbs/ntbdth/legoqrcode/README.md

 2. Use an online lego builder
 3. Write a program that takes in the input and has the ids mapped to images of the legos
 4. Color in a perfect grid excel spreadsheet

+#### Extensions

+Take any pixelated png and map it to lego pieces.

+At the very least, do a qr code to lego process so getting the clue wouldn't have to be done by hand.